pvskp/conduit/README.md

 <p align="center">
     <img src="./assets/logo.png" alt="Conduit Logo" width="200"/>
 </p>
-Conduit is a powerful and versatile command-line application for HTTP routing and load balancing.
+Conduit is a versatile command-line application for HTTP routing and load balancing.
 Designed to be lightweight, easy to use, and highly configurable, Conduit is ideal for developers and network administrators who need an effective solution for traffic handling, load distribution, and basic network request manipulation.

 ### Features
 - HTTP Proxy: Forward HTTP requests to specific backend servers.